Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 - Trembling with chills.

-- Sensitivity in the abdomen, particularly in the upper right quadrant.
+- Sensitivity in the stomach, particularly in the upper right quadrant.

 - Jaundice (yellowing of the skin and eyes).

-- Stools of an unusual color (often lighter, such as clay) and dark urine, or both.
+- Stools of an unusual color (often lighter, such as clay), dark urine, or both.

-Some problems with the gallbladder, such as simple gallstones that do not block the cystic duct, often do not cause any symptoms.
+Some problems with the gallbladder, such as uncomplicated gallstones that do not block the cystic duct, often do not cause any symptoms.

-Most often they are discovered during an x-ray or a CT scan that is done to diagnose a different condition, or even during abdominal surgery.
+They are often discovered during an x-ray or a CT scan to diagnose a different condition or even during abdominal surgery.